 Clean Energy Australasia (CEA) plans to generate base load electricity utilising Hot Rocks-Granites and Hydrothermal-Hot Sedimentary Aquifers geothermal energy resources.
 CEA also is actively interested in the integration of base-load geothermal energy and peak-load solar energy.

 CEA has secured 4 tenements over premier Geothermal and Solar Energy resources in the Great Artesian Basin in the Cooper Basin South Australia, with potential to generate significant commercial electricity.

 CEA has secured 4 tenements in the Cooper/Eromanga Basin - total area over 10,000 sqkm.
 The Cooper Basin has been identified as a world class hot rock geothermal province.

 Thick sediments of the Great Artesian Basin (GAB) and Cooper/Eromanga Basin insulate the hot rocks heat source.
 The hot rocks and overlying hot sedimentary aquifers are accessible with proven drilling technology.

 Over a thousand petroleum wells and recent deep geothermal and shale gas wells provide a wealth of geoscientific information that is available to CEA.

 S.A.
 Cooper Basin Cross-Section

 The tenements overlie hot granites.
-Nappamerri Trough temperature gradients typically 50C/km and flowrates ~20litre/second from fractured hot granites.
+Nappamerri Trough temperature gradients typically 50C/km and many well flowrates ~20litre/second from fractured hot granites.
 Hot sedimentary aquifers are accessible to 3km depth, with flow temperatures in excess of 150C .
 Local water bores are known to produce near boiling water at a depth of just over 1km.